zhxinyu/cosan/tutorial/tutorial.md

 __Data Preprocessing:__ The data preprocessing takes care of overflow and underflow issues, missing values imputation, normalization and standardization and categorical encoding.

-__Feature Engineering:__ We provides an toolkit to analyze and produce new features including feature scaling, polynomial features generation, principal component analysis and user-defined transformation.
+__Feature Engineering:__ We provide an toolkit to analyze and produce new features including feature scaling, polynomial features generation, principal component analysis and user-defined transformation.

 __Model Fitting:__ Linear models of various types are implemented in the library, including ordinary least square, ridge regression, principal component regression and principal component regression with \f$\ell_2\f$-norm regularization.